Correct as of 06/11/2020, 16:00pm

-Find out more about what you can and can't do including information about travel restrictions, who you're allowed to meet with and what shops and businesses can now open.
+Find out more about what you can and can't do including information about travel restrictions, who you're allowed to meet and changes in how businesses and leisure facilities can operate.

-If you go outside or meet with others, remember that it's still important to social distance.
+If you do go outside or meet with others, remember that it's still essential to socially distance.

 If you think you might have coronavirus